AlexMercedCoder/GuideToBecomingACoder/readme.md

 ## VSCode

-VSCode will likely be the main text editor you'll be using to edit your code throughout the cohort.
-Please watch the two videos below to become more familiar with VSCode and helpful extensions.
+VSCode is a popular text editor for editing code files, watch the video below to learn about how to use VSCode.

 **VIDEO: VSCode Basics**